 Can monologic discourse be defined as a genre on the basis of the lack of interaction?
-To what extent is dialogism simulated by questions in monologic discourse (Bakhtine 1984) ?
-Does monologic discourse favour certain interrogatives (open vs. closed interrogatives, independent vs. embedded interrogatives, sluices etc.) and certain discursive relations between questions and their responses?
-Do monologic questions have a " textual " function in terms of topic-comment organisation and textual progression (Grésillon and Lebrave 1984) ?
+To what extent is dialogism simulated by questions in monologic discourse (Bakhtine 1984)?
+Does monologic discourse favour certain question types (polar questions, constituent questions, embedded questions, sluices)

+and certain discursive relations between questions and their responses?
+Do monologic questions have a " textual " function in terms of the topic-comment organization and the textual progression (Grésillon and Lebrave 1984)?

-One of the goals of the workshop is to foster dialogue between linguists who have carried out annotation from a discourse coherence perspective and those who have annotated questions from a dialogic perspective, possibly incorporating multimodal cues.
-It is believed that the study of questions in monologic discourse can benefit from the insights of both perspectives.
-Coherence based models (such as Segmented Discourse Representation Theory, see Muller et al. (2012) or Penn Discourse TreeBank, see Prasad et al. (2017), Prasad et al. (2019)) originally intended for narrative text can accommodate questions.
-For instance, the corpus STAC, a corpus of dialogues, annotates Question Answer pairs in the SDRT framework (Asher et al. 2016), whereas in the third version of the PDTB, questions answered by the writer are annotated as hypophora (Webber et al. 2019), similarly to the annotation of TED Talks transcripts in the TED-MDB (Zeyrek et al. 2019).
+One of the goals of the workshop is to foster dialogue between linguists who have carried out annotation from a discourse coherence perspective and those who have annotated questions from a dialogic perspective.
+It is believed that the study of questions can benefit from the insights of each perspective.
+Coherence based models (such as Segmented Discourse Representation Theory, see (Muller et al. 2012) or Penn Discourse TreeBank, see Prasad et al. (2017), Prasad et al. (2019)) originally intended for narrative text can accommodate questions.
+For instance, the corpus STAC, a corpus of dialogues, annotates QA pairs in the SDRT framework (Asher et al. 2016).
+And in the third version of the PDTB, questions answered by the writter are annotated as hypophora (Webber et al. 2019), similarly to the annotation of TED Talks transcripts in the TED-MDB (Zeyrek et al. 2019) and in the CRPC-DB (Mendes et al. 2020).
 Vice versa, how questions are annotated in QUD based models (see Westera et al. (2020); Westera & Rohde (2019); Riester et al. (2018)) in terms of information-structure (focus vs. topic) and in terms of relevance, may uncover their discursive contribution.